Author: Ron Graham

 2 How Does a Parable Work?

-The Parable that Nathan the Prophet told to David the King lets us see in action the process described above.
+A Bible example of a parable is the one that Nathan the Prophet told to David the King.
+This parable lets us see in action the process described above.
 Nathan the prophet used a parable to awaken David to the sin he had committed regarding Bathsheba (2Samuel 12:1-15).

 David, a former shepherd, had no difficulty in seeing the injustice done to the poor man deprived of his pet lamb by a rich and powerful man.
 He became quite angry about it, and wanted to punish the person who had committed the injustice.
 Then Nathan simply said to David, “You are the man!”.
 David then realised that the story illustrated his own act of injustice.
 The analogy was so strong that David immediately saw his own sin.
 His anger at another man's unjust deeds became shame and penitence regarding his own.